-It’s no secret that editorial links are typically relationship driven, but who has time to build relationships?
-That’s why we talk at each other in ephemeral tweets that last 140 characters … if you had that kind of lasting power in your relations with your wife, a divorce would not be long in coming!
+It’s no secret that editorial links are typically relationship-driven, but who has time to build relationships?
+That’s why we talk at each other in ephemeral tweets that last 140 characters … if you had that kind of lasting power in your relations with your wife, a divorce would not belong in coming!

 Turns out at some point in the dozens of version updates, WordPress snuck in a feature called Press This.
-It’s a bookmarklet – aka a button you can drag to your bookmarks bar in your browser – and when clicked from any page on the web will automatically take you to your New Post editor in WP and auto-insert and link the page you were on.
+It’s a bookmarklet – aka a button, you can drag to your bookmarks bar in your browser – and when clicked from any page on the web will automatically take you to your New Post editor in WP and auto-insert and link the page you were on.
 Woohoo!

 On a similar note, what if you’re collecting lots of URLs for a link roundup?
-It’s annoying having to edit the html to make each a link.
+It’s annoying having to edit the HTML to make each a link.
 Not to worry, there’s a plugin for that: